Elon Musk testifies his 'pedo guy' tweet not meant to be taken literally

 "The plaintiff is saying he has been horribly damaged, and deserves money," Spiro said.
 "He doesn't."

-(Additional reporting by Jonathan Stempel in New York; Writing by Steve Gorman; Editing by Noeleen Walder and Cynthia Osterman)
+(Additional reporting by Jonathan Stempel in New York; Writing by Steve Gorman; Editing by Noeleen Walder, Cynthia Osterman and Michael Perry)